Sandveld Nature Reserve, Free State

 The open waters have their fair share of waterfowl - not quite that of the Barberspan Bird Sanctuary but good nonetheless.
 A highlight is the regular sightings, and the calls of a number of resident fish eagle pairs.

-Sandveld Nature Reserve is not about birds alone and white rhino, giraffe, buffalo, sable and roan antelope, blue wildebeest, zebra and other mammals are all present in the Sandveld Nature Reserve.
-The reserve supports other game like giraffe, eland, gemsbok, sable and roan antelope, the black and white rhino, black-backed jackal and aardwolf, whilst a move to the waters edge will reveal an abundance of water birds – flamingo, egrets, pelican and spoonbills.
+Sandveld Nature Reserve is not about birds alone and white rhino, giraffe, buffalo, sable and roan antelope, blue wildebeest, zebra and other mammals are all present in the Reserve.
+Sandveld supports other game like giraffe, eland, gemsbok, sable and roan antelope, the black and white rhino, black-backed jackal and aardwolf, whilst a move to the waters edge will reveal an abundance of water birds – flamingo, egrets, pelican and spoonbills.
 Even sightings of the Martial eagle have been recorded.

-Facilities are by all accounts not great – don't expect restaurants or luxury accommodation.
+Facilities are by all accounts not great – don't expect restaurants or luxury accommodation in the Sandveld reserve.
 But there are night drives, organised walks and picnic sites along the shoreline of the dam for day visitors.

 Find the reserve on the R34 between Hoopstad and Bloemhof.